Wisconsin judge: Lawsuit to repeal abortion ban can continue

 Kaul's attorneys have countered that the two laws are in conflict and doctors need to know where they stand.

-Dane County Circuit Judge Diane Schlipper explained in a written ruling denying Urmanski's dismissal motion that she interprets the 1849 law as prohibiting people from killing fetuses by assaulting or battering the mother.
-The law doesn't apply to consensual abortion, she wrote.
+Schlipper explained in a written ruling denying Urmanski's dismissal motion that she interprets the 1849 law as prohibiting people from killing fetuses by assaulting or battering the mother.
+The law doesn't apply to consensual medical abortions because it doesn't use the word “abortion.”
+Therefore, a doctor who performs an abortion is criminally liable only if the fetus was viable under the 1985 law, she wrote.

 That means the doctor plaintiffs could ultimately win a declaration that they can't be prosecuted for performing abortions and hence the case should continue, Schlipper wrote.